Peter Seeburg Integrative Neuroscience Prize

 Eligibility: Nominees must be at least 15 years post-PhD.
 Nominations of women and historically under-represented groups are strongly encouraged.

-Requirements: Nomination Criteria: Nominations must be made or endorsed by an SfN member; Self-nomination is not permitted; Nominees do not need to be SfN or FENS members; No person may nominate more than one candidate; Current SfN and FENS officers and councilors are ineligible for nomination; Due to potential conflicts of interest, members of the selection committee may not be the nominees, and they cannot serve as nominators nor write letters of recommendation for this prize.
-Nomination materials include the following: One (1) required nomination letter describing the nominee’s contribution to the field; A one-page statement of research achievements; Current CV with publication list; A list of the 5 most important publications; All nominations materials must be in English.
+Requirements: Nomination Criteria: Nominations must be made or endorsed by an SfN member.
+Self-nomination is not permitted.
+Nominees do not need to be SfN or FENS members.
+No person may nominate more than one candidate.
+Current SfN and FENS officers and councilors are ineligible for nomination.
+Due to potential conflicts of interest, members of the selection committee may not be the nominees, and they cannot serve as nominators nor write letters of recommendation for this prize.
+Nomination materials include the following: One (1) required nomination letter describing the nominee’s contribution to the field.
+A one-page statement of research achievements.
+Current CV (5 pages max and without publications) List of peer-reviewed publications (no meeting abstracts) A list of the 10 most important papers.
+All nominations materials must be in English.